DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 * DEPLS beatmap folder.
 It combines CBF format and raw SIF format.
 Additionaly with storyboard support.

+* LS2 beatmap file.
+This is new DEPLS2 binary beatmap file format which allows single LS2 file to contain storyboard, custom unit data, and such.
+Currently there's no encoder, but the file structure is available.

-* raw SIF beatmap, without score information.
+* Raw SIF beatmap, without score information.
 Stripped from SIF response data.
 This is beatmap format internally used by DEPLS, without any modification.
-The extension is `.json`
+The extension is `.json` (captured ones is also supported, with score information)

-* yuyu live simulator beatmap, the one with `.txt` extension (not `.ssp` one)
+* yuyu live simulator beatmap, the one with `.txt` extension (not `.ssp` one).
+TODO: support for the new beatmap format

 * Custom Beatmap Festival project folder.
-CBF to SIF beatmap conversion will be done, and actually converts it to DEPLS beatmap folder.

 * Specialized MIDI file.
 The extension is `.mid`

 * LLPractice beatmap.
 The extension is `.llp` (make sure to rename it to prevent confusion)

 * SIFTrain beatmap.
 The extension is `.rs`. **Currently disabled due to processing bug**.
 There's problem in SIFTrain beatmap which causes JSON parse error.
 This is SIFTrain fault, since DEPLS2 uses JSON library which comply with JSON standards.
-To fix it, open the beatmap with text editor and add double quote the value in the `music_file`.
+To fix it, open the beatmap with text editor and add double quote to the value in the `music_file`.

 DEPLS supports these audio formats